WohlSoft/Moondust-Project/LazyFixTool/LazyFixTool_Readme.txt

-LazyFixTool - this is a free console utility, for fix the lazily-made image masks and also, convert all BMPs into GIF
+LazyFixTool is a free console utility for fixing lazily-made image masks and converting all BMPs into GIFs
 --------------------------------------------------------------------------------
-This is a part of Platformer Game Engine by Wohlstand
+This is a part of the Platformer Game Engine by Wohlstand
 --------------------------------------------------------------------------------
-This program distributed under GNU GPLv3
+This program is distributed under the GNU GPLv3 license
 ================================================================================
 This utility will fix lazily-made image masks:
 ============================================================================